Project-Muteki/Peanut-GB/README.md

 ; issues with some games.
 SyncRTCOnResume = 0

+; Select 4-bit LCD type.
+;
+; There are several types of 4-bit LCD panels used by W55SA7101-based grayscale ; boards, each with protocol incompatible with each other.
+Use this option to ; select which LCD driver is ued by the emulator to draw the screen.
+When set ; to 0, a fallback line-by-line mode is used which is a bit faster than safe ; mode.
+;
+; Supported screen variants:
+; - Type 1: The LCD used by CA106 (untested as my unit is bricked).
+; - Type 2: The LCD used by BA101.
+L4LCDType = 0

 [Debug]
 ; Show the average number of milliseconds spent on delaying the main loop after ; each frame.
 Updated every 32 frames.